poploppege/-AI-GENERATED-Goatlings-Shop-HTM-to-CSV/README.md

 1.  **Install Python:** If you don't already have it, download and install Python from [python.org](https://www.python.org/downloads/).

+2.  **Install Required Library:** Open your computer's command prompt (or Terminal) and run the following command to install the necessary library (copy and paste, then press enter):

-2.  pip install beautifulsoup4
+pip install beautifulsoup4

-3.  **Download the Script:** Download the goatlings\_parser.py file from this repository and place it in a folder on your computer.
+1.  **Download the Script:** From the main page of this repository, click on the goatlings-shop.py file.
+On the file page, look for the **"Raw"** button in the top-right corner. **Right-click** the "Raw" button and select **"Save link as..."**.
+Save the file in an easy-to-find folder on your computer.

-4.  **Save Your Shop Page:**
+2.  **Save Your Shop Page:**

     *   Go to your shop's inventory page on Goatlings.